jcasanella/linux_admin_certification/using_shell.md

 1. Use the command-line recall feature to recall the cat command and change `/etc/passwd` to `/etc/group`.
 2. Recall the ls command, determine how to list files by time (using the man page), and add that option to the ls $HOME command line.
 3. Add format indicators to the date command to display the date output as month/day/year.

+Press up arrow until u see the `/etc/passwd` and edit to `/etc/group`

+Run `man ls` to see the different options.
+The option is `-t`.
+Use again up arrow until see the ls and edit to add the option. `ls -t $HOME`

+Again run `man date` to see the different options.
+Up arrow unti finde `date`.
+The way to format is: `date "+DATE: %m/%d/%Y"`